dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 Once created, a reused object is stored in the scope internal collection and will live there until the scope is disposed.
 In addition, Scope ensures that __service instance will be created only once__ in multi-threading scenarios.

-__Note:__ The scope is the only place in DryIoc where `lock`, is used to prevent multiple creation of the same instance.
+__Note:__ The scope is the only place in DryIoc where `lock`, is used to prevent multiple creations of the same instance.
 The rest of DryIox is lock-free.

 Scope also has `Parent` and `Name` properties (see `ScopedTo(name)` reuse explained below).